K509 — Computer Music Seminar: Policies

 You are encouraged to go beyond what is found in the readings by looking up other sources of information in the library or online.

-Presentations should last 30-40 minutes.
+Prepare around 30 minutes of material, leaving time for questions.
 The non-presenting students are expected to have done the reading prior to the class in which the topic is covered.

 You should be prepared to suffer obnoxious interruptions from me, asking you questions about the material.